MarcelinoV/video-game-recommender/README.md

 ![alt text](https://github.com/MarcelinoV/video-game-recommender/blob/main/Images/national-video-games-day.jpg "Source: gamerant.com")

 A couple of weeks ago, I realized that the only type of analytics I haven't done yet from the four main types of analytics (descriptive, diagnostic, predictive, and prescriptive) was prescriptive analytics.
-After googling examplings of prescriptive analytics projects, I found that recommender systems are one of the most popular types of prescriptive analytic algorithms.
+After googling examples of prescriptive analytics projects, I found that recommender systems are one of the most popular types of prescriptive analytic algorithms.
 So after reading more about recommender systems, I decided to do something I always wanted to do: Build a recommender system for video games.

 With the help of a tutorial from DataCamp on Python Recommender Systems, I applied the ideas from there to build out my recommender system based on cosine similarity as the metric for finding games similar to an input.